rolveb/REBooT_public/prevalent_approach_for_risk_assessments.md

     - Register the use of area that may be exposed to ice throw in the area
     - Who is at risk?
     - *Describe the causal and consequence picture*
-       - Relavant initiating events, causes and consequences
+       - Relevant initiating events, causes and consequences
        - barriers mitigating the risk , barrier failure
     - *Describe the uncertainty*
       - e.g. likelihood of described event and associated consequence occuring